postkomik/postkomik.github.io/_posts/2021-01-28-Blog-for-fun.md

 Many Internet users rely on message boards to find interesting and informative blogs.
 This is because many message board participants who have a blog often find ways to make others aware of this blog.
-This may either be through the process of incorporating a link to the blog in the message board users signature or, when appropriate, supplying the link to the blog directly in the message body of a post on the message board.
+This may either be through the process of incorporating a link to the blog in the message board users signature or, when appropriate, supplying the link to the blog directly in the message body of a post on the message board.
 Although many bloggers may take advantage of the opportunity to promote their own blog through message boards, those who are interested in finding new blogs will likely not have time to review all of these blogs.
 Therefore, it is wise for these Internet users to be somewhat discriminating about the blogs they choose to visit.
 One way to do this is to only visit blogs of regular forum posters who offer valuable information to the conversations on the message board.
 The Internet user may also wish to avoid blogs which appear to be posted as spam.
 This is important because these blogs are not only likely poor quality but also visiting these blogs only encourages the blog owner to continue to spam message boards with his link.